 In this example, the h() method prevents the special characters in the e-mail address from garbling the browser display-they'll be escaped as HTML entities.
-The browser sees Email: Ann & Bill <frazers@isp.email>-the special characters are displayed appropriately.
+The browser sees Email: Ann & amp; Bill & lt; frazers@isp.email> and the special characters are displayed appropriately.